-In 2015 MPHA:

-- Developed a balanced MTW Budget and continued to retain almost four months' worth of public housing operating expenses in reserves despite significant shortfalls in federal funding. - Implemented direct deposit for over 1,200 Section 8 landlords, making the payment process more reliable, timely, and efficient. - Received zero findings in its annual single audit and continued to be considered a "low-risk auditee" by the Minnesota State Auditor. - Embarked on a procurement improvement project to identify purchasing system weaknesses and implement improvements. - HCV Program achieved a lower PUC than budgeted for by the end of 2015. - 6.
+- 5. MPHA will use its resources in an efficient and accountable manner, in compliance with all laws and regulations, and will seek to maintain an adequate financial reserve to ensure the long-term viability of the agency and protect it from unanticipated costs and the consequences of fluctuating federal appropriations. - In 2016 MPHA: - Developed a balanced MTW Budget and continued to retain almost four months' worth of public housing operating expenses in reserves despite significant shortfalls in federal funding. - Maintained "low-risk auditee" status by the Minnesota State Auditor. - HCV Program achieved a lower PUC than budgeted for by the end of 2016. - 6.
 MPHA will update and strengthen its operational policies and practices to ensure: a) that all staff can perform their duties at the highest levels of competency and b) the long-term viability of the agency, including cultivating and attracting the next generation of leadership.